-14. You’re zoning out, unable to concentrate well.
+14. You’re zoning out.
 Someone annoyingly waves a hand in front of your face and says, “Helloooooo!
 Anybody home?”

 15. You’re struggling to explain your mental state and lack of energy.
 People are interpreting your quietness as rudeness, standoffishness, or disinterest.

-17. All you want to do is get away from it all and go be alone, preferably somewhere calm and quiet, like your bedroom.
+17. All you want to do is get away and be alone, preferably somewhere calm and quiet.

 The Only Cure for an Introvert Hangover

 If you’re suffering from an introvert hangover, there’s only one way to get relief: Spend time alone, preferably in a calm, quiet place.
 Do something that boosts your energy and mood, like reading a good book, watching a favorite show, or indulging in a favorite hobby.
 For introverts, solitude is as nourishing as food and water.